norvig/paip-lisp/README.md

 ![PAIP](https://norvig.com/paip-cover.gif)

 This is the repository for the book *Paradigms of Artificial Intelligence Programming: Case Studies in Common Lisp* by Peter Norvig (1992).
+Here you'll find:

+- A directory of all the [Lisp code](https://github.com/norvig/paip-lisp/tree/master/lisp) from the book.
+- A `pdf` of the book, split into two parts (because GitHub can't handle big files) covering Chapters 1-14 ([PAIP-part1.pdf](https://github.com/norvig/paip-lisp/blob/master/PAIP-part1.pdf)) and 15-25 ([PAIP-part2.pdf](https://github.com/norvig/paip-lisp/blob/master/PAIP-part2.pdf)).
+The copyright has recently reverted to me, and I choose to share it under MIT license.
+- A rough `txt` export, from the pdf, [PAIP.txt](https://github.com/norvig/paip-lisp/blob/master/PAIP.txt), containing many errors.

 As seen on [TV](https://norvig.com/paip-tv.html).
 See also: [errata](https://norvig.com/paip-errata.html), [comments](https://norvig.com/paip-comments.html), [preface](https://norvig.com/paip-preface.html), [retrospective](https://norvig.com/Lisp-retro.html).

-This repository contains all the Common Lisp code in the book, as well as `pdf` and `txt` versions of the book itself (the copyright has recently reverted to me).

 # Running the Code